developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 Note: By default sapkeyboard shows numeric layout whenever a focus is set on to an input field.
 Preferred layout can be configured by user by editing sapkeyboard.js file present in the apk bundle, once installed.
 Please refere showKeyboard and hideKeyboard javascript function in sapkeyboard.js file.

 Sapkeyboard.js file present inside android_sap folder reads the SAP Keyboard config params from the config.xml and register for a onfocus event and a keydown event to control the keyboard popup behavior.

-One should ensure that below APIs are called after showing a keyboard or after hiding a keyboard. metaReceiver.resizeWebviewOnButtonbarShown();//must call to do webview redraw on keyboard popup
+One should ensure that APIs below are called after showing a keyboard or after hiding a keyboard.

+    metaReceiver.resizeWebviewOnButtonbarShown();
+    //must call to do webview redraw on keyboard popup

+    metaReceiver.restoreWebviewOnButtonbarHidden();
-`metaReceiver.restoreWebviewOnButtonbarHidden();` //must call to do webview redraw on keyboard hide
+    //must call to do webview redraw on keyboard hide

 ### Configuration Parameters